Neritic zone: Life forms

 The above characteristics make the neritic zone the location of the majority of sea life.

 The result is high primary production by photosynthetic life such as phytoplankton and floating sargassum;

 zooplankton, free-floating creatures ranging from microscopic foraminiferans to small fish and shrimp, feed on the phytoplankton (and one another);

-both trophic levels in turn form the base of the food chain (or, more properly, web) that supports most of the world's great wild fisheries.
+both trophic levels in turn form the base of the food chain (or, more properly, web) which supports most of the world's great wild fisheries.

-Corals are also mostly found in the neritic zone, where they are more common than in the intertidal zone as they have less change to deal with.
+Corals are also mostly found in the neritic zone, where they are more common than in the intertidal zone as they have less change with which to deal.

 Definition (physical oceanography)

 In physical oceanography, the sublittoral zone refers to coastal regions with significant tidal flows and energy dissipation, including non-linear flows, internal waves, river outflows and ocean fronts.

-As in marine biology, this zone typically extends to the edge of the continental shelf.
+As in marine biology, the zone typically extends to the edge of the continental shelf.